 - Eastern Worm Snake – I don’t have much experience with snakes in a paludarium but I do think at some point I will consider a paludarium exclusively for one.
 If one would be considered for Edens.Bow, it would more than likely be something small like an eastern worm snake.
 Again, if I would add one it would more than likely be the only reptile in this paludarium.

-When it comes to reptiles, if not semi-aquatic, it really is best to keep only one by itself… Preferably one that likes to spend most of its time high up in the canopy like a chameleon.
-Hints why I chose that over a snake or lizard.
-Even with frogs, you have to be careful the babies aren’t mistaken for food to reptiles and that they can swim!
+When it comes to reptiles, if not semi-aquatic, it is best to keep only one by itself… Preferably one that likes to spend most of its time high up in the canopy like a chameleon.
+Hints at why I chose that over a snake or lizard.
+Even with frogs, you have to be careful the babies aren’t mistaken for food for reptiles and that they can swim!

 The Best Types Of Semiaquatic Paludarium Animals

 - Yellow-Bellied Slider – Turtles can pack a ton of personality!
 As babies, these guys will spend most of their time keeping to themselves.
 As they grow they will get more comfortable with tank mates and even steal food when they can.
 They love insects but become more of a vegetarian as they get older.
 These guys can be a bit destructive in the tank when it comes to pulling up plants.
 They will even dig holes in the substrate to find a comfy sleeping spot at night.

 - Fiddler Crab – we have already covered these guys but I will add them here since they deserve more credit than just a cleanup crew.
 Fiddler crab might just be my favorite species within Edens.Bow!

 - Water Dragons – I have considered adding these guys to the paludarium for a while.
 I think I won’t since the chameleon is already inhabiting the top for now.
 But I am very interested in these guys since they went require the open water part to be covered with a net.